Are You Sick of Stress? Here’s How To Cope

 In this phase, your resources are invested in trying to adapt, as your body resets its level of function to deal with the increased levels of demand needed to cope and survive.

-• Stage 3: The exhaustion phase, where the resources of the body become depleted with time, as you are unable to sustain your response to the perceived threat or fear long-term.
+Stage 3: The exhaustion phase, where the body’s resources become depleted over time, as you are unable to sustain your response to the perceived threat or fear long-term.

-• Stage 4: Behavioural consequences, which is a result of the breakdown of the stress response.
+Stage 4: Behavioural consequences, which are a result of the breakdown of the stress response.

 What are the Signs & Symptoms of Chronic Stress?